ryjones/hyperledger-hip/HIPs/firefly.md

 ## Dependent Projects

 Hyperledger FireFly requires a blockchain protocol to run.
-Specifically, FireFly’s architecture addresses two critical aspects of decentralized multiparty systems, data immutability and global ordering, by building on top of an underlying blockchain protocol.
-Support is included for **Hyperledger Fabric**; Enterprise Ethereum variants including Quorum and **Hyperledger Besu**; and Corda.
+FireFly leverages two fundamental aspects of the blockchain protocol for its integrity - data immutability and global ordering.
+At time of proposal, full support is included for is included for Enterprise Ethereum variants including Quorum and **Hyperledger Besu**.
+Support for **Hyperledger Fabric** is in active design and planned to be implemented.
+Support for Corda was available in the prior version of code (called KAT), but requires additional design and implementation to port to FireFly.
+The priority for Corda support will be set by the FireFly community.

-In addition, Hyperledger FireFly is designed to be very pluggable, and current or future plug points for other technology include:
+A key design principle for Hyperledger FireFly is to be a sort of "umbrella system" - to enable a set of technologies to be used together via a simple API.
+For example, consortia often need different levels of privacy in data exchange and often leverage different types of compute to execute business logic based upon business requirements.
+FireFly therefore intends to integrate in popular technologies that consortia use together.
+A simple plugin interface was designed to wrap these technologies.
+Examples include:

-- IPFS for broadcast data
+- IPFS (InterPlanetary File System) for broadcast data
 - NodeRed for low code/no code processing logic
 - **Hyperledger Avalon** for verifiable off-chain processing logic
 - **Hyperledger Cactus** for cross-chain asset transfers and DvP flows

 ## High Level Problem Statement